-When you decide on the property you want, don’t delay - other buyers may also be interested.
-We will forward your offer in writing to our vendor client, and send a copy to you.
-Bear in mind that the vendor is under absolutely no obligation to accept your offer, even if it’s actually the highest - which is why it’s so important to ensure you are in the best possible position.
+When you decide on the property you want, don’t delay as other buyers may also be interested.
+We will contact the vendor and also forward your offer in to our vendor client.
+Bear in mind that the vendor is under absolutely no obligation to accept your offer, even if it’s actually the highest – which is why it’s so important to ensure you are in the best possible position.

 What happens now?

 Once your offer has been accepted and the sale agreed, your immediate priorities are to instruct your solicitor or conveyancer, commission a survey, and submit a formal mortgage application.